Fiorellaps/MachineLAlign/README.md

 `

-Final models will be saved at `/src/model`
+Final models will be saved at `/src/models`

 # Align Seqences
-To compute alignment it is necesary to have tools installed and models saved (models can be also downdloaded [here](https://drive.google.com/drive/folders/10U3TkyHVMklWtd58UiN8gukJdVRNlbBf?usp=sharing)).
+To compute alignment it is necesary to have tools installed and models saved at `/src/models`(models can be also downdloaded [here](https://drive.google.com/drive/folders/10U3TkyHVMklWtd58UiN8gukJdVRNlbBf?usp=sharing)).
 Go to `/src` and type:

 `